rizinorg/cutter/docs/source/user-docs/menus/decompiler-context-menu.rst

 ----------------------------------------
 **Description:** Open the advanced breakpoint dialog.
 This dialog lets you define not only a regular breakpoint in this address, but also a Hardware breakpoint, a conditional breakpoint, and more.

-**Steps:** Right-click on an instruction and choose ``Breakpoint -> Advanced breakpoint``.
+**Steps:** Right-click on a line of code and choose :menuselection:`Breakpoint --> Advanced breakpoint`.
 If multiple breakpoints are present in the line, you will be able choose the breakpoint you want to edit from the ``Edit breakpoint`` submenu.

 **Shortcut:** :kbd:`Ctrl-F2`